 Hair Relaxer Lawsuit 2025 - Latest News and Updates

-As of February 2025, 9,863 hair relaxer lawsuits have been filed against L’Oreal over alleged harm caused by their products.
+As of March 2025, the pending number of MDL hair relaxer lawsuits now stands at 9,788.
+Hair relaxer lawsuits have been filed against L’Oreal over alleged harm caused by their products.
 The cases are consolidated under a multidistrict litigation (MDL) overseen by Judge Mary M. Rowland.
 Despite the defendants’ motion to dismiss, the judge allowed claims of failure to warn, negligence, and strict liability to proceed.

 A new study in the European Journal of Obstetrics and Gynaecology and Reproductive Biology found links between hair relaxers and cancers like breast and ovarian cancer.
 Harmful chemicals identified in the study can enter the body through the scalp and act as hormone disruptors, potentially increasing cancer risk.
 These new findings provide plaintiffs with stronger evidence to support their claims in upcoming litigation.